How Vendor Management Risks Erode NOI: What CFOs Need to Know

 Margins in property management are increasingly sensitive to operational variability.
-For CFOs, protecting net operating income (NOI) requires controlling risks that originate outside traditional financial systems.
+For CFOs, protecting NOI requires controlling risks that originate outside traditional financial systems.

 By the time the problem shows up in your financials, NOI has already taken the hit.
 For CFOs tasked with protecting margins, vendor management isn’t just an operational detail.
 It’s a financial safeguard.